-'Firm assurances' Yemen's warring parties will attend talks: UN
+Britain to push U.N.
+Security Council to back humanitarian truce in Yemen

 He is trying to broker peace in the more than three-year-old conflict seen as a proxy war between Saudi Arabia and Iran.
 A Saudi-led military coalition intervened in Yemen in 2015, backing government forces fighting the Iran-allied Houthi group.

-U.N. food chief David Beasley told reporters earlier on Friday that the situation in Yemen was “a catastrophe.”
+U.N. food chief David Beasley said the situation in Yemen was “a catastrophe.”

 The Houthis now rule most of Yemen’s population, while the exiled government controls a section of the south.
 An attempt to hold peace talks in Geneva in September was abandoned after three days of waiting for the Houthi delegation.